TimeMachine1994/081925-SvelteTweb/MOBILE_CAMERA_STREAMING_GUIDE.md

 Mobile Input streaming allows you to:
 - ✅ Use phones as cameras
-- ✅ Stream phone feed to OBS via HLS
+- ✅ Stream phone feed to OBS via Browser Source (recommended) or HLS (fallback)
 - ✅ Create multi-camera setups affordably
 - ✅ No apps or downloads needed
 - ✅ Browser-based (Chrome/Safari)